 Living Legacy | Feb 11-24, 2018

 Carlson is an interdisciplinary artist who borrows techniques from dance, performance, theater, and visual and conceptual art, and often dismantles conventional boundaries between artist and subject.
-She has been a Visiting Artist at Stanford University and has received numerous awards for her work including a Creative Capital Award, a USA Artist Fellowship, a Guggenheim Fellowship, a Foundation for Contemporary Art Fellowship, and was the first Herb Alpert awardee in Choreography.
+She has been a Visiting Artist at Stanford University and has received numerous awards for her work including a Creative Capital Award, USA Artist Fellowship, Guggenheim Fellowship, and Foundation for Contemporary Art Fellowship, and was the first Herb Alpert awardee in Choreography in 1995.

 Dumbo Redacted builds upon her celebrated “Animals” series, and is informed by the movement and mythologies surrounding earth’s largest land mammal, the elephant.
 The piece is set inside a circus ring and is a story caught both out of sequence and out of date.
 The work plays with clumsy grace and wild quiet as it collides and colludes with time, gravity, fury, and redemption.
 Carlson’s dramaturg for the project, Melanie Joseph, continued to assist in refining the narrative and scenic elements of the work while in residence.